step-security-bot/elasticgraph/config/site/src/_includes/filtering_predicate_definitions/not.md

 : Matches records where the provided sub-filter evaluates to false.
   This works just like a `NOT` operator in SQL.

-  Will be ignored when `null` or an empty object is passed.
+  When `null` or an empty object is passed, matches no documents.